App Volumes Configuration

 - In preparation for creating the failover cluster, choose a cluster name and obtain a corresponding static IP address for the cluster in Site 1 and in Site 2.

-For example, in this reference architecture, for the cluster names, we use s1-sqlclust-2 and s2-sqlclust-2.
+For example, in this reference architecture, we use s1-sqlclust-2 and s2-sqlclust-2 for the cluster names.

 - To set up failover clustering on the SQL Server VMs, user Server Manager on each of the four VMs (two in Site 1 and two in Site 2), and use the Windows Server Add Roles and Features Wizard to add the Failover Clustering feature.